Dialog-IF/dialog/readme.txt

 		Compiler: the compiler now accepts JPEG files as well as PNG files for cover art.

+		Compiler: in projects that include a library, objects used in rules but never declared as topics (the * syntax) will produce a warning.
+This can be disabled on the command line.

 		Library: a new (gender-neutral $) trait will use the pronoun "they", but without forcing plural verb endings as (plural $)